District tartans of Australia: Victoria

 The Victoria State (Official) tartan was designed by Betty Johnston and recorded in November 1998.
 It has since been registered in the SRT as a district tartan.
 In 2005, the State of Victoria acquired its copyright, and in June 2008 the then Premier of Victoria, John Brumby, announced that it had been adopted as the Victorian state tartan.
 As such, it is included in the list of state emblems published by the government of Victoria, which provides the following explication:

 "The colours of the Victorian State tartan are blue, white, green and pink.

 Blue represents the colours of the shield on the Victorian coat of arms and represents the background of the Eureka Stockade Flag.

 The 5 white lines on the State Tartan represent the 5 white stars of the Southern Cross.
 These appear on both the Victorian coat of arms and the Eureka Stockade Flag.

 Green represents the olive branch on the Victorian coat of arms.

 Pink represents the Victorian floral emblem, the common heath."

 The tartan is also the official tartan of the Melbourne Highland Games & Celtic Festival.

-During an official visit to Balmoral Castle in Scotland on 5 October 2009, then Premier Brumby presented Queen Elizabeth II with a Victoria State tartan throw rug, together with matching ties for Philip, Duke of Edinburgh, Prince Charles, the then Prince of Wales, and princes William and Harry, and a neck scarf for Princess Anne, the Princess Royal.
+During an official visit to Balmoral Castle in Scotland on 5 October 2009, then Premier Brumby presented Queen Elizabeth II with a Victoria State tartan throw rug, together with matching ties for Prince Philip, Duke of Edinburgh, Prince Charles, the then Prince of Wales, and Princes William and Harry, and a neck scarf for Anne, Princess Royal.

 The SRT has also registered district tartans for two of Victoria's regional cities.
 The Ballarat tartan was designed by Ben Cox of the Art Gallery of Ballarat, for the exhibition 'For Auld Lang Syne: Images of Scottish Australia, from First Fleet to Federation', which was held from April to July 2014.
 With the endorsement of the then Mayor of Ballarat, it was registered by the SRT on 12 February 2014, and it is also recorded by the STA.
 The Bendigo tartan was the brainchild of Chris Earl, director of the city's annual Scots Day Out.
 He completed its design on 14 September 2014, and in August 2015 it was officially adopted by the City of Greater Bendigo.
 The tartan was registered by the SRT on 9 September 2015, and its first bolt was rolled out in Rosalind Park, Bendigo, on 13 January 2016.